 Only historic reports are available from experiments on the secretomotoric activity.
-Gordonoff (1931, 1932, and 1933) and Vollmer (1932) demonstrated secretomotoric and secretolytic properties of thymol and thyme preparations.
-A stimulation of the ciliary movement in the pharynx mucosa of frogs treated with diluted solutions of thyme oil, thymol or carvacrol has been reported by Freytag (1933, cited in Hager CD-ROM 2008).
+Gordonoff et al. (1931, 1932, and 1933) and Vollmer (1932) demonstrated secretomotoric and secretolytic properties of thymol and thyme preparations.
+A stimulation of the ciliary movement in the pharynx mucosa of frogs treated with diluted solutions of thyme oil, thymol or carvacrol has been reported by Freytag (1933, cited in Blaschek et al. 2008).